asmodeus812/nvim-fuzzymatch/README.md

 The built-in decorators such as `Select.IconDecorator` is accepting a converter as an optional argument, which is used to convert the raw entry into a valid entry structure before calculating the decorations for it.
 The decorator require the same structure as specified for the picker `actions` or `previewers`.
 Otherwise a default internal converter is used which attempts to convert the entry.

+Decorators can optionally override the `clean` and `init` methods which are invoked with the internal lifecycle of the selection interface, all you need to care about is cleaning the state in the clean method, that was created in the init method

 `The decorate function can return false to signal that the decoration should be skipped or did not complete successfully, this will result in no-op for the decorator for this entry`